 - Work independently and concerted on tasks to complete them or take them to an appropriate end by making a judgement depending upon present knowledge.

 - e.g. coursework assignment or problem solving exercises.

 Departmental identification of Gifted Pupils

-It must be noted that the Business Studies department only begins to teach students once they reach year 8.
-In year 8, pupils study Enterprise, a subject for which there is no pre-existing data.
+It must be noted that the Business Studies department only begins to teach students once they reach year 9.
 Therefore it is important to recognise the unique difficulties that staff in the Business Studies department face in identifying Gifted and Talented pupils.

 Despite this, the following assessment data are used to identify Gifted and Talented pupils:

 - KS4 assessments

 A register of Gifted and Talented pupils will be provided to every teacher at the start of each academic year.
 This register will also be available on the central resource library.
 If a teacher identifies a gifted pupil using the above criteria, their name should be passed on to the gifted and talented representative for addition to the register.
 The register is a fluid document and can be edited at any time of the year.
 The Business department will also keep its own register in order to monitor any gifted and talented pupils, particularly those entering KS4 and KS5 subjects for the first time.